Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Learn from the mistakes of others.
-You can't live long enough to make them all yourself."
+> "I take the position that I'm always to some degree wrong, and the aspiration is to be less wrong."
-> — **Eleanor Roosevelt**
+> — **Elon Musk**

 ---